davidostermann/Plan-de-formation-nodejs/README.md

 ## Jour 4

 - Authentification : les différentes stratégies
-- We wil use Bearer token for creation, update and delete
+- We will use Bearer token for creation, update and delete
 - Projet Google map + Photo upload (suite)

 ## Jour 5